bjorskog/spark-windows-installer/README.md

 ## Current problems
 * Even though I'm using chmod to change the dir permissions spark may still fail to boot up complaining with the error `The root scratch dir: /tmp/hive on HDFS should be writable.
 Current permissions are: rw-rw-rw-`.
 Your Spark installation will not work until this is solved
+* Scala not detected even after we install it & refreshenv (although it is installed); Opening another session and re-executing the script might fix the path var

 ## Reporting errors & contributing
 * If you happen to run into any issue at all, don't hesitate to file a issue, here on Github 😁